iemxblog/hpcb/README.md

 circuit = mcu <> r
 ~~~~~

 Should overwriting be forbidden in a future version ?
 Or should we find another solution to this problem, that will cause errors not seen by users ?
+If you want to give some feedback about this, send me an email at iemxblog@gmail.com.

 # For contributors